-“If you’re on this page, it’s probably because you’re doing some research about something called a Generalized Other in psychology.
-Have no fear, because we will be covering everything you need to know about it!
+"If you're on this page, it's probably because you're researching a Generalized Other in psychology.
+Have no fear because we will cover everything you need to know about it!

 What Is Mead's Generalized Other?

 George Herbert Mead was a philosopher and sociologist who helped create the ideas of socialization, symbolic interactions, and “The Generalized Other.”
 The Generalized Other is an individual’s understanding of a society’s expectations.
 You may create a Generalized Other to understand how people who belong to certain groups may behave.

 The Generalized Other may be applied to small or large societies.
 For example, your understanding of the “rules and expectations” laid out within your family is one example of a Generalized Other.
 Even if your family does not explicitly share these rules and expectations every time you interact, those rules will stick with you.
 When your mother's voice tells you to take your hat off inside, or memories of your grandmother praying before a meal come back to you before dinner, you may be encouraged to act.
 This is the influence of the Generalized Other.

 The rules and expectations within your family may be different than those within your neighborhood or people the same age as you.
 Maybe your friends at school don't pray before meals.
 From these interactions, you grow to pray with your family but refrain when around friends or strangers who may not be as religious.

 Even larger than families or neighborhoods are whole societies.
 Societies are formed through similar interests, locations, characteristics, or other properties that tie them together.
 An individual may take on the perspective of any amount of Generalized Others depending on what society they want to occupy and what situations they find themselves in.
 Americans may be viewed as a Generalized Other - if you were raised in an American household, you might feel inclined to take off your hat or put your hand over your heart during the playing of the National Anthem.
 This is all due to the influence of a Generalized Other.